Higher Education Fee Information

 FEE-HELP & HECS-HELP

-- Eligible students in any of Tabor’s higher education courses (Associate Degrees, Bachelor Degrees, Graduate Certificates, Graduate Diplomas, Master Degrees and Doctor of Ministry) are able to obtain a FEE-HELP loan to cover the cost of their tuition fees; and
+- Eligible students in any of Tabor’s higher education courses (Bachelor Degrees, Graduate Certificates, Graduate Diplomas and Master Degrees) are able to obtain a FEE-HELP loan to cover the cost of their tuition fees; and

 - HECS-HELP loans are available to a limited number of Education students in specified teacher education courses.